Maptio/maptio/README.md

 ### Built With

-- Angular 4.1.1
+- Angular 5.1.3
 - Typescript 2.3.4
-- Webpack 2.1
+- Webpack 3.0.0
-- Bootstrap 3.3
+- Bootstrap 4.0.0
 - D3 4.0
 - Express 4.14.1

 Additionally , we use these services/packages :
-- Angular Tree Component `angular2-tree-component@1.3.5`
+- Angular Tree Component `angular2-tree-component@7.0.1`
-- Auth0
+- Auth0 for authentication as a service
+- Cloudinary for image storage/retrieval

 ### Prerequisites